Seattle Hebrew Academy: History

 In 2006, the Academy hired Rivy Poupko Kletenik as their head of school.
 She was the first woman head of school in the school's history.
-She served for 16 years, tied for the longest serving Head of School with the first head, Rabbi Samuel Gruadenz.
+Two weeks after Kletenik was elected to serve as head of school, a break away school formed in reaction to the Seattle Hebrew Academy selecting a female head.
+Kletenik served the Academy for 16 years, tied for the longest serving Head of School with the first head, Rabbi Samuel Gruadenz.
+In 2022, Rabbi Benjy Owen became the first Sephardic head of school.
+In 2023, the school officially adopted the "Stars of David" as its new mascot, commonly referred to as the "Stars."
+The school colors are dark blue, athletic gold, and white.

 The school is accredited through Northwest Association for Independent Schools, NWAIS.